-The server certificate is used for client authentication of the server.
-The server will use the certificate you select to establish connections with clients.
-To ensure cluster security, Message Queue for MQTT Edition provides a default server certificate for one-way authentication.
-If you want to use your own certificate for authentication, you can refer to this guide to bind a custom certificate.
-After purchasing or self-issuing the server certificate, you need to host it on Tencent Cloud SSL Certificates and then complete the configuration in the MQTT console.
+The server certificate is used to authenticate the server to clients, and the server uses the certificate you selected to establish connections with clients.
+To ensure cluster security, TDMQ for MQTT provides a default server certificate for performing one-way authentication.
+If you need to use your own certificate for authentication, you can refer to this guide to bind a custom certificate.
+The server certificate must be purchased or issued by youself, hosted in Tencent Cloud SSL Certificates, and then configured in the MQTT console.

 Prerequisites